crabmusket/haskell-simple-concurrency/src/tutorial.md

 Essentially, we make a wrapper type around `Chan` and only define certain operations on it.
 We also take care not to export the constructor of this wrapper type, so that you can't pattern-match a normal `Chan` out of a `ReadOnlyChan` or `WriteOnlyChan`.

-The details of out are in [DirectedChannels.hs](./DirectedChannels.hs) should you care to read about them.
+The details are in [DirectedChannels.hs](./DirectedChannels.hs) should you care to read about them.

 The output of this program is probably pretty obvious: